-Adjusted gross income, as verified by a statewide income verification process conducted jointly by the Education Department, the Department of Taxation and Finance, and the Office of Real Property Services, is based on personal income tax returns of district residents.
-For 2009-10 aids, selected adjusted gross income, is divided by 2007-08 TWPU.
-Selected adjusted gross income is the lesser of 2006 AGI or the average of 2005 and 2006 AGI.
-The statewide average of selected adjusted gross income per TWPU for 2009-10 aid is \$157,000.
+Adjusted gross income, as verified by a statewide income verification process conducted jointly by the Education Department, the Department of Taxation and Finance, and the Office of Real Property Tax Services, is based on personal income tax returns of district residents.
+For 2010-11 aids, selected adjusted gross income, is divided by 2008-09 TWPU.
+Selected adjusted gross income is the lesser of 2007 AGI or the average of 2006 and 2007 AGI.
+The statewide average of selected adjusted gross income per TWPU for 2010-11 aid is \$177,200.
 When the district's selected adjusted gross income per pupil is divided by the statewide average, the quotient is called the Foundation Aid alternate pupil wealth ratio (FAAPWR).
-An FAAPWR of 1.000 means that the district is of average wealth on this measure, while a district of less than average wealth would have an FAAPWR greater than 1.000.
+An FAAPWR of 1.000 means that the district is of average wealth on this measure, while a district of less than average wealth would have an FAAPWR less than 1.000 and a district of greater than average wealth would have an FAAPWR greater than 1.000.